-The grocery shopping, food prep, cooking, serving food that her family “hates,” eating at parties, traveling, overcoming emotional eating, feeling deserving of this degree of self-nourishment.
+The grocery shopping, food prep, cooking, serving food that her family “hates,” eating at parties, traveling, overcoming emotional eating, and feeling deserving of this degree of self-nourishment.

 These are the real challenges.

-Use your clinical nutrition skills to use testing and other assessment tools to fine tune her recommendations, then you need to use your health coaching skills to support her to fully implement the nutrition changes that she will need to restore her hormonal balance, and optimize her hormone levels.
+Use your clinical nutrition skills to use testing and other assessment tools to fine-tune her recommendations, then you need to use your health coaching skills to support her to fully implement the nutrition changes that she will need to restore her hormonal balance, and optimize her hormone levels.

 1. Ravaglia G, Forti P, Maioli F, Nesi B, Pratelli L, Savarino L, Cucinotta D, & Cavalli G. (2000) Blood micronutrient and thyroid hormone concentrations in the oldest-old.
 J Clin Endocrinol Metab.
 85(6), 2260-5.